Does your ATV not want to stay running? Does it die when idling or shut off when giving it gas?

-Most often, the reason an ATV won’t stay running is either the fuel, carburetor, or spark plugs.
+Most often, I find the reason an ATV won’t stay running is either the fuel, carburetor, or spark plugs.

-The carb’s jets can get clogged, the floats stick or is damaged, or simply the gas is bad or contains water.
+The carb’s jets can get clogged, the floats stick or are damaged, or simply the gas is bad or contains water.

 It could also be things that lead to and from the carb or gas, like the fuel lines, fuel selector, fuel filters, and even air filters that can cause issues.

 What To Do First – Change The Spark Plugs

 When I have an ATV or side by side that doesn’t run right, I always replace the spark plugs first.

 Even if the spark plugs look fine, replace them.